Not everyone can say they started their accomplished careers molding characters out of clay.

 But it’s different with teaching teamwork and collaboration.
 The artist needs to be able to share and accept ideas from others.
 Hands-on teaching is what’s important to making this kind of industry-focused program work.

-Stayed tuned for Part 2 of our interview next week, where we discuss Larry’s current projects with Master of Digital Media students.
+Read Part 2, where we discuss Larry’s current projects with Master of Digital Media students.